 Why Visit Cartagena?

-Cartagena seduces as Colombia's Caribbean jewel where 16th-century stone walls encircle colonial plazas filled with bougainvillea, horse-drawn carriages clip-clop cobblestones past balconies dripping flowers, and salsa rhythms drift from Getsemaní's street bars toward turquoise Caribbean waters lapping white-sand Rosario Islands 1 hour offshore.
-This UNESCO-listed colonial treasure (1 million in metro) served as Spain's South American fortress—pirates attacked, slaves arrived from Africa, and gold departed to Seville, leaving architectural legacy now transformed into Colombia's most romantic destination where Gabriel García Márquez set Love in the Time of Cholera.
-The Walled City (Ciudad Amurallada) preserves perfection: Plaza Santo Domingo's Botero sculpture, Palace of Inquisition's torture museum, and San Pedro Claver Church honoring the slave defender.
+Cartagena seduces as Colombia's intoxicating Caribbean jewel where formidable 16th-century stone walls encircle UNESCO-listed colonial plazas overflowing with bougainvillea, horse-drawn carriages clip-clop across cobblestones past balconies dripping flowers, and infectious salsa rhythms drift from Getsemaní's bohemian bars toward turquoise Caribbean waters lapping Rosario Islands 1 hour offshore.
+This spectacularly preserved colonial treasure (pop.
+1 million metro) served as one of Spain's principal Caribbean fortresses and trade ports from 1533—pirate Francis Drake attacked and ransomed the city in 1586, enslaved Africans built fortifications creating Cartagena's distinctive Afro-Caribbean culture, and vast New World gold departed through this strategic port, leaving an architectural legacy now transformed into Colombia's most romantic destination—the unnamed Caribbean city in Gabriel García Márquez's Love in the Time of Cholera is widely understood to be based on Cartagena.

 What to Do